egoist/docute/website/docs/guide/customization.md

 # Customization

-Cusotmizing Docute is as fun as playing with Lego bricks.
+Customizing Docute is as fun as playing with Lego bricks.

 ## Navbar